vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 wasn't able to close this hand gripper with either hand (each hand individually was only able to partially close up to the "vertical" stage).
 With both hands together, I was able to close the 150 lb.

+## Update on 2023-09-06

+For the first time ever, I was able to close the 150 lb hand gripper with my right hand.
+However, I was not able to repeat this feat immediately.
+I expect to be able to repeat it sporadically over the next week or so and to take at least a week before I can do a consistent close with my right hand.

+I felt pain in the area of my fingers that had pressed the gripper after closing this; it was clearly effortful.